Find Top-Rated Heat Pump Installation Contractors in USA

 Reversing Valve

 A key component that allows the heat pump to switch between heating and cooling modes.
-It reverses the flow of refrigerant, allowing the heat pump to either extract heat from the air or release heat into the air.
+This is what enables a heat pump to provide both heating and cooling functionality.

 Ductwork

-Ducts are the pathways for conditioned air throughout your space.
-Properly sealed and insulated ductwork is essential for efficient heat pump operation.
+Ducts are the pathways for conditioned air throughout your home or building.
+Leaky ductwork can significantly reduce efficiency.

 Thermostat